Prephouse/web/README.md

 ## Development Setup

-1. Run `brew install yarn` to install the yarn dependency manager
-2. Open a tab, in the root directory of this project, on your command line interface (CLI)
+1. Go to the root directory of this project on your command line interface (CLI)
-3. Run `yarn install` on your CLI to install the [project dependencies](package.json)
+2. Run `./setup.sh` on your CLI to install the [project dependencies](package.json)

-## Local Website Startup
+## Development Startup

 1. Run `yarn start` on your CLI
 2. Navigate to [http://localhost:3000](http://localhost:3000) on your web browser